 The tagging program for Dissostichus spp. in the Ross Sea was first initiated in the 2000-01 season in Statistical Subarea 88.1 by New Zealand vessels participating in the fishery (Parker & Mormede 2017a).
-Since then, the toothfish tagging programme has been made a requirement for all vessels participating in the fishery in both the Ross Sea region and Amundsen Sea region.
+Since then, the toothfish tagging programme has been made a requirement for all vessels participating 1812 in the fishery in both the Ross Sea region and Amundsen Sea region.

 An index of vessel-specific tag detection performance for the Ross Sea fishery using a case-control methodology was developed by Mormede & Dunn (2013) and further refined into the calculation of effective tag release survival rate and effective tag detection rate of recaptured fish (Mormede 2014).
 The method controls for the inter-annual spatial and temporal variability of commercial fishing operations from which tagged fish are released and recaptured.
-The values used for each vessel are recalculated for each new assessment and summarised by Devine et al (2019) for the most recent assessment.

-Between 2001 and 2019, more than 60 000 Dissostichus spp. have been tagged in Statistical Subareas 88.1 and 88.2, with just over 50 000 and more than 10 000 D. mawsoni in the Ross Sea and SSRUs 88.2C-H, respectively (Devine et al 2019).
-Recaptured fish at liberty for more than six years and withinseason recaptures were not used in the assessment.
-Although more than 2500 tags had been released on the shelf and slope of Statistical Subarea 88.2 (SSRUs 88.2C-G) by 2014, few fish had been recaptured, likely reflecting the inconsistent pattern of fishing in these areas.
-The Scientific Committee recognised the need to develop an estimate of abundance for the south and recommended a two-year research plan to collect the necessary information (SC-CAMLR-XXXIII 2014, paragraph 3.168).
+Between 2001 and 2021, approximately 9 000 Dissostichus spp. have been tagged in Statistical Subareas 88.1 and 88.2, with just over 54 000 and more than 15 000 D. mawsoni in the Ross Sea and SSRUs 88.2C-H, respectively (Grüss et al 2021a,b).
+Recaptured fish at liberty for more than six years and within-season recaptures were not used in the assessment.

+In 88.2, although more than 2500 tags had been released on the shelf and slope of Statistical Subarea 88.2 (SSRUs 88.2C-G) by 2014, few fish had been recaptured, likely reflecting the inconsistent pattern of fishing in these areas.
+The Scientific Committee recognised the need to develop an estimate of abundance for the south of 88.2 and recommended a two-year research plan to collect the necessary information (SC-CAMLR-XXXIII 2014, paragraph 3.168).
 As part of the approved research plan, fishing effort in the south was restricted to four fishing blocks for the 2014-15 and 2015-16 fishing seasons to increase the likelihood of tagged fish being recaptured.
 This approach has led to an increase in the tag recapture rate.
 The Scientific Committee considered that the research plan was providing the information necessary to develop the stock assessment and recommended that it be extended with increased tagging rate in the north to 3 fish per tonne, consistent with the rate in the south (CCAMLR 2016c, SC paragraphs 3.215 and 3.216).
 At its 2018 meeting, the CCAMLR Scientific Committee recommended that the research plan in place for SSRUs 882C-H continues in the 2018-19 season following Scientific Committee advice (SC-CAMLR-XXXVII, paragraphs 3.183-3.188).
 This arrangement has been continued through the 2020-21 season with small changes in catch limit based on CCAMLR trend analysis procedures.